awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

+Tools and software to help with education and learning.

 - [Canvas LMS](https://www.canvaslms.com/) - Canvas is the trusted, open-source learning management system (LMS) that is revolutionizing the way we educate. ([Demo](https://canvas.instructure.com/register), [Source Code](https://github.com/instructure/canvas-lms)) `AGPL-3.0` `Ruby`
 - [Chamilo LMS](https://chamilo.org/) - Chamilo LMS allows you to create a virtual campus for the provision of online or semi-online training. ([Source Code](https://github.com/chamilo/chamilo-lms)) `GPL-3.0` `PHP`
 - [Dalton Plan](https://daltonplan.com) - Dalton Plan is a modern adoption of a free teaching method developed by Helen Parkhurst in the 20th century. ([Source Code](https://git.io/daltonplan)) `AGPL-3.0` `PHP`